zkamvar/user2021/prose.md

    If you were not familiar with Jekyll, then it was unclear where to even start if you were looking at the git repository because there were no clear sign that marked the trail head.
-This lead several lessons to find their own trail head that ended up built in different ways.
+This lead several lessons to find their own paths that ended up built in different ways.

-Over the last few years, we have begun finding the trail head of these desire paths all across our lesson infrastructure.
+Over the last few years, we have begun finding these desire paths all across our lesson infrastructure.
-This manifested through our communication channels and frustration from contributors and maintainers alike.
+These manifested through our communication channels and frustration from contributors and maintainers alike.
 The thing about desire paths, though, is that they are not only challenges, but also opportunities, which we like to call at The Carpentries "chopportunities."